Meet the demand for health informatics professionals and researchers.

 - Research opportunities and an academic lead-in to the PhD in Personal Health Informatics

-Whether you want to take on new responsibilities in your current workplace or to launch a new career, Northeastern’s graduate degree and certificate programs in health informatics prepare you for leadership and specialist roles in a variety of health-related organizations.
+Whether you want to take on new responsibilities in your current workplace or to launch a new career, Northeastern’s graduate degree and certificate programs in health informatics are designed to prepare you for leadership and specialist roles in a variety of health-related organizations.
 And you’re ready to make an immediate impact on healthcare.

 Doctor of Philosophy (PhD)